 However, they should note that several nations around the world are enforcing similar travel restrictions and closing their borders.
 Moreover, airlines are operating much fewer international flights than before the pandemic.
 Foreign citizens should ensure that they will be able to enter their nation before they depart.

-Currently, Australian citizens and permanent residents are banned from traveling overseas.
+Currently, Australian citizens and permanent residents are banned from travelling overseas.
 However, exemptions apply, including the following cases:

 - Those who leave as part of the COVID-19 response